zalando/postgres-operator/docs/reference/operator_parameters.md

   period between consecutive sync requests.
 The default is `5m`.

 ## Postgres users

+Parameters describing Postgres users.
+In a CRD-configuration, they are grouped under the `users` key.

 * **super_username**
   postgres `superuser` name to be created by `initdb`.
 The default is `postgres`.